coding-on-my-mind/context-configuration/README.md

 from dataclasses import dataclass

-from context_configuration import Property from context_configuration.context_configuration import ContextConfigurationBuilder from context_configuration.converter.dataclass_converter import DataclassConverter from context_configuration.property_source.env_vars_property_source import EnvVarsPropertySource
+from context_configuration import Property from context_configuration import ContextConfigurationBuilder from context_configuration import DataclassConverter from context_configuration import EnvVarsPropertySource

 @dataclass